 Applying a protective coating is a cost-effective way to increase the longevity of metal parts.
 This is because the coat acts as a layer of protection and stands as a physical barrier between the metal parts and oxidizing elements in the environment.

 The most common practice adopted by manufacturers to guard against corrosion is galvanization.
 It is a process of coating the metal part with a thin layer of zinc.
-Another way is powder coatings, which can seal the surface of the part to protect against corrosion.
+Another way is powder coatings, which can seal the part’s surface to protect against corrosion.

 - Cathodic Protection